dcos/dcos-e2e/docs/source/dcos-docker-cli.rst

    :file:`dcos-ca-certificate.crt`, :file:`dcos-ca-certificate-key.key`, and :file:`dcos-ca-certificate-chain.crt`.

 #.
-Put the above-mentioned files, into a directory, e.g. :file:`/path/to/genconf/`.
+Put the above-mentioned files into a directory, e.g. :file:`/path/to/genconf/`.

 #.
 Create a file containing the "extra" configuration.